 Vritika currently is in her placement year working as a MOCAP technician and running the MOCAP facility in the University Of Portsmouth.
 She studies BSc Computer Animation and Visual Effects and is focused on the development of VFX and programming for Computer Animation.
 In terms of programming she has done a basic course in C and C++ and has done various plugins for Maya using Python.

 She is strongly motivated to become a technical director for visual effects and has been working on her own projects using the software Houdini.
 Regardless, she is eager to learn about MOCAP specially on the technical side of it and how it could be combined with VFX.

-Sam is a first year BA Film Production student from Essex that also has an interest in game development and animation.
+Sam is a second year BA (Hons) Film Production student originally from Essex who also has an interest in game development and animation.
 He was first introduced to motion capture during a work experience placement at Lionhead Game Studios and now works in the Eldon motion capture suite as a student technician.

 Although Sam is primarily interested in documentary film-making he is eager to get involved with mocap for its applications for feature films, he also won’t turn down the opportunity to put on the suit and prance around the studio as an actor.

-Emil is now running the Mocap facility for his placement year.
+Emil has now finished his placement year running the Mocap facility and has returned to his studies.